How Much Does It Cost to Build a House?

 Smart Home Systems And Gadgets

-As homeowners opt for these high-tech enhancements, both installation and future maintenance should be factored into the cost.
+As homeowners add these systems, both installation and future maintenance should be factored into the cost.
+Also confirm subscription fees, replacement cycles, network requirements, and whether devices can work locally if a cloud service changes.

 Making It Affordable: Budgeting And Financing Your Home Build